 The Repeat Schematic node is very useful for schematics/machines that repeat execution every frame, e.g. Tick Machines or Auto Machines using Repeat Execution.
 Starting a machine is more costly than repeating a running schematic.

 This node will repeat executing the running schematic from the start in the next frame (or FixedUpdate depending on the machine’s update type).
 This will perform far better than having a Tick Machine start the schematic each frame.
 If the machine should only run under certain conditions, you can use the Auto Stop settings in the machine component to stop the schematic when the conditions aren’t valid any longer.
 Additionally, you can use a Check Start Condition node in the schematic to check the machine’s starting conditions.

-The Execution Type of a machine can also impact performance.
+The Execution Type of a machine (and machine starting nodes) can also impact performance.
 Single execution will perform better than Multi execution, because Multi needs it’s own instance of the schematic for each simultaneously running machine.

 If the used schematic doesn’t involve anything with time (e.g. a Wait node or waiting for a node to finish), all nodes will be executed within the same frame, making Multi execution not neccessary (because the schematic already finished executing before the next machine could start).